len-onN/len-onN/README.md

 ## Hello world.

-In October 2022, I began my journeys into the world of web development, and part of the way is here.
+In October 2022, I began my journey into the world of web development, and part of the way is here.
 Soon there'll be updates in documentation, and new projects.

 Coding questions, or suggestions? lenonphilippi@gmail.com, [Linkedin](https://www.linkedin.com/in/lenon-fernandes-philippi-baaa92252/).